Book Donations

 Drop off Donated Books

-We offer dollies and are happy to help you unload your car.
-Simply call us at (909) 626-3066 before your arrival, and we’ll be ready to assist you.
+Please call us at (909) 626-3066 before your arrival and we’ll be ready to assist you with your donation

 Request a Donation Receipt:

-If you need a receipt, please don’t hesitate to ask.
+Please let us know if you'd like a receipt for your donation.
 Forgot to request one?
 No problem!
-Email us at mckenna@claremontforum.org, and we’ll send it to you promptly.
+Email us at info@claremontforum.org, and we’ll send it to you promptly.

 We’re always looking for a variety of books to support our project.
 Please ensure all donations are bagged or boxed.
-We prefer paperback books, as this is allowed in all the prisons we support.
+We prefer paperback books, as these are allowed in all the institutions we support.

 Fiction & Nonfiction Categories